himanshu3553/ameeba-ai-api/README.md

 ## Business Logic

+1. **Hierarchical Structure**:
+   - Projects contain multiple Prompts
+   - Prompts contain multiple Prompt Versions
+   - Structure: `Project → Prompt → PromptVersion`

-1. **Active Prompt Uniqueness**: When a prompt is set with `activePrompt: true`, all other prompts in the same project are automatically set to `activePrompt: false`.
+2. **Active Version Uniqueness**: When a prompt version is set with `activePrompt: true`, all other versions of the same prompt are automatically set to `activePrompt: false`.
+Only one version can be active per prompt.

-2. **Soft Delete**: Both projects and prompts use the `isActive` flag for soft deletion.
+3. **Soft Delete**: Projects, prompts, and prompt versions use the `isActive` flag for soft deletion.
 Deleted items are filtered out by default in queries unless `includeInactive=true` is specified.

-3. **Validation**:
+4. **Validation**:
    - Project names must be 1-200 characters
    - Prompt names must be 1-200 characters
-   - Prompt text is required and must be non-empty
+   - Prompt version text is required and must be non-empty
    - All IDs must be valid MongoDB ObjectIds

 ## Development